Skip to main content

 What is x402?

 x402 is an open payment standard built on the HTTP 402 Payment Required status code.
-It lets clients pay for API access per-request using USDC stablecoins, with no accounts, API keys, or subscriptions needed.
+It lets clients pay for API access per-request using USDC stablecoins on Base or Solana, with no accounts, API keys, or subscriptions needed.
 Exa supports x402 on two endpoints: /search and /contents.
-When you send a request without an API key or payment header, Exa responds with 402 and a PAYMENT-REQUIRED header containing pricing details.
+When you send a request without an API key or payment header, Exa responds with 402 and a PAYMENT-REQUIRED header containing pricing details and the supported payment networks.
 Your client signs a USDC payment, retries the request with a PAYMENT-SIGNATURE header, and receives the results once settlement confirms on-chain.
 This is ideal for AI agents that need to autonomously pay for web search without pre-provisioned credentials.

 x402 and API key access are independent.
 If your request includes an x-api-key or Authorization: Bearer header, the normal API key billing flow is used and x402 is bypassed entirely.